steffen-wilke/steffen-wilke.github.io/_posts/2019-3-31-DarkFx-The-DocFX-dark-theme.md

 ## Why I decided to create a dark theme for DocFX

 This tools works more seamless than anything I've previously tried out regarding API and Software documentation.
-I like to see a documentation tool that was explicitly designed for software written in C#.
+I love to see a documentation tool that was explicitly designed for software written in C#.
 The fact that DocFX uses MSBuild to produce the static documentation pages makes it even more familiar to me in my role as a C# Software developer.

 Reading through the documentation, I found out that there are currently only a few options when it comes to available templates for the generated documentation.
-Working late hours or on side projects at night, a dark UI option is almost a dealbreaker at this point for me regarding any kind of software or website.
+Working late hours or on side projects at night, a dark UI option is almost a dealbreaker for me at this point regarding any kind of software or website.

 Looking at the DocFX project, I think it is the future of API documentation, especially for C# projects.
 And this is why I decided to dedicate some of my time to create a dark theme for it.
 Now, have a look at the results I've come up with: